VKokielov/Skimpy/README.md

 # Skimpy
-A Scheme parser in Python 3
+A Scheme interpreter in Python 3